 Remove family members from a Family Sharing group on Mac

-As the family organizer, you can remove people from the Family Sharing group.
-After you remove someone from the family, that person may be able to join or set up another family.
-However, each person may only join two families per year.
-(Rejoining a family or creating a new one counts against this limit.)
+If you’re the family organiser, you can remove members from the Family Sharing group.
+After you remove someone, that person may be able to join or set up another family group.
+However, each person can only join two family groups per year.
+(Rejoining a family group or creating a new one counts against this limit.)

-Children under 13 can’t be removed from a family (age varies by country or region).
-However, you can move a child to another group using Family Sharing.
+Children under 13 can’t be removed from a family group (age varies by country or region).
+However, you can move a child to another family group.

-On your Mac, choose Apple menu > System Preferences, click Family Sharing , then select Family in the sidebar.
+On your Mac, choose Apple menu > System Settings, then click Family in the sidebar.

-Select the family member, click the Remove button , then click Remove [family member].
+Click the name of the family member on the right, click Remove [family member] from Family, then click Remove [family member].

-The person you remove from the family keeps purchases paid for using the shared credit card, but immediately loses access to other things the family shares.
+The person you remove from the family keeps purchases paid for with the shared credit card, but immediately loses access to other things the family shares:

-Other family members’ items no longer appear in the Purchased section of the iTunes Store, the App Store, and Apple Books.
+Other family members’ items no longer appear in the Purchased section of the iTunes Store and the App Store, or the Family Purchases section of Apple Books.

 In-app purchases become unavailable if the family member bought them using an app someone else originally purchased.
 The family member can regain access to the in-app purchases by purchasing the app.

-Family members’ device locations don’t appear when the family member uses the Find My app on a Mac, on iCloud.com, or on a iOS or iPadOS device.
+Family members’ device locations don’t appear when the family member uses the Find My app on a Mac, iOS device, iPadOS device or on iCloud.com.

-For information about combining your Apple subscriptions, see the Apple Support article Get Apple One.
+For information about combining your Apple subscriptions, see the Apple Support article Bundle Apple subscriptions with Apple One.